 Book Cover

 CreateSpace has an excellent book cover creator.
 I was up against a publishing deadline (gardening season was about to start!) so I used the CreateSpace cover creator rather than designing my own art.
 It seemed that I had to duplicate and step through this part more than once to get it checked as complete.
+After your book submission is complete for a paperback, you are given the option to offer the book on the Kindle or e-book platform.
+I will write about this experience in my next post.

+and titles are visible that link to my latest Garden Lady posts.
+If you want more of each blog to show, that can be adjusted in Settings on your blog interface.
 The only problem I had was when I tried to test the RSS URL using Chrome browser, I got a page full of code.
 I could see the actual website fine in Firefox.
+The RSS feed works in Chrome.
+It's just the test that showed code.